gt2985/jekyll-now/_posts/2014-12-26-Invalid-XML-characters.md

     }
 </code></pre>

-StringEscapeUtils from apache commons is thank here.
+StringEscapeUtils from apache commons comes to rescue here